Research Projects

 MathMot adapts a longitudinal mixed-methods design over a variety of carefully selected countries (i.e. Norway, Sweden, Finland, Portugal, Estonia and Serbia), enabling across time (i.e. students in grade 3 to grade 5) and cross-country comparisons.
 MathMot’s novel design enables us to follow (a) country patterns in the developmental trends in mathematics’ motivation and (b) the effect of organisational differentiation in different education system concerning, for example, existence/absence of transition from class to subject teaching, change of school and/or student groups in each of the countries.

-„Digital Competences in Teacher Education“ (DiCoTe) is a co-operation between Martin Luther University Halle-Wittenberg, University of Tartu and University of Graz.
-DiCoTe promotes the European exchange of experience on the digitisation of teacher education and the active shaping of educational processes against the background of the digital transformation.
+„Digital Competences in Teacher Education“ (DiCoTe) was a co-operation between Martin Luther University Halle-Wittenberg, University of Tartu and University of Graz.
+DiCoTe promoted the European exchange of experience on the digitisation of teacher education and the active shaping of educational processes against the background of the digital transformation.

-DiCoTe focuses on the transfer of good practice examples whilst taking into account the previous experiences of all partner universities with regard to digitisation in teacher education.
-The exchange should not only lead to networking between the participating institutions, but also aims to improve the organisation, structure, methods and content of the first phase of teacher education.
-Furthermore, it also indirectly addresses students and active teachers at schools, as the project activities are oriented towards the educational processes in schools under the changed conditions of the digital world.
+DiCoTe focused on the transfer of good practice examples whilst taking into account the previous experiences of all partner universities with regard to digitisation in teacher education.
+The exchange not only leaded to networking between the participating institutions, but also aimed to improve the organisation, structure, methods and content of the first phase of teacher education.
+Furthermore, it also indirectly addressed students and active teachers at schools, as the project activities were oriented towards the educational processes in schools under the changed conditions of the digital world.